 Protest Against Protests

-May 2nd, 2010 | Posted by Cole in Completed Missions
+May 2nd, 2010 | Posted by Improv in Toronto in Completed Missions

 A protest, protesting the act of protesting.
 Improv in Toronto ran this fake protest just after April Fools Day, with intent to fool and confuse those who witnessed it!